 Concerns have long been raised that Shell's JIV oil spill investigation process is fundamentally flawed.
-In a 2013 report, 16 Amnesty International exposed several serious deficiencies and abuses within the JIV process used by oil companies in Nigeria that render it wholly unreliable as a basis for making claims about the cause of oil spills, the volume of oil spilt or the area affected.
+In a 2013 report,16 Amnesty International exposed several serious deficiencies and abuses within the JIV process used by oil companies in Nigeria that render it wholly unreliable as a basis for making claims about the cause of oil spills, the volume of oil spilt or the area affected.
 The report, while acknowledging improvements to Shell's JIV process since 2011, identified serious flaws that remain in Shell's oil spill investigation process.
-These include weaknesses in the underlying evidence used to attribute spills to sabotage and the fact that the JIV reports are filled out by Shell after the joint investigation process.
+These include weaknesses in the underlying evidence used to attribute spills to sabotage and the fact that the JIV reports are filled out by Shell after the joint investigation process - not as part of the joint investigation process.